 However, the most significant benefit of scheduling your post, besides saving you time, is getting your products or services out in front of your audience consistently.
 Doing so increases the chances of them finding you and making a purchase.
 With so many people on social media, it just makes sense.

 Create posts that highlight your sales, products, store hours, and more.
 Also, consider other engaging posts like polls and contests.
-Creating hashtag campaigns where your customers take photos of your product and share online expands your reach – and gets you free posts.
+Creating hashtag campaigns where your customers take photos of your product and share them online expands your reach – and gets you free posts.
 Win-Win!

 5. Ask and Answer Questions